excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

        int result = ExampleClass.ResultSoFar();
        ```

-* Do not rely on the variable name to specify the type of the variable.
-It might not be correct.
+#### Do not rely on the variable name to specify the type of the variable
+The variable name might not provide enough information, or perhaps misleading information.

        ```
        // Naming the following variable inputInt is misleading.